sudoparsa/sudoparsa.github.io/_pages/about.md

 ---
 permalink: /
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
-title: "Parsa Hosseini"
-subtitle: "PhD Student in Computer Science | University of Maryland"
 ---

 ## 🧑‍💻 About Me